Isamu Noguchi: Bollingen Fellowship and life in Japan (1948–1952)

+In 1951 Noguchi visited Gifu, a town that specialized in making traditional paper lanterns.
+The mayor of Gifu approached Noguchi and asked him to help modernize the lanterns, which were growing obsolete with the rise of electricity.
+Noguchi did so by redesigning the lamps to use light bulbs rather than candles, and using wire to make the shapes more sculptural.

+Noguchi viewed his new lanterns as works of art rather than simple light sources.
+He called them "Akari light sculptures" and compared the light they emit to "the sun filtered through the paper of shoji".
+In reference to Jun'ichirō Tanizaki's seminal philosophical essay on Japanese aesthetics In Praise of Shadows, Noguchi mused, "All that you require to start a home are a room, a tatami, and Akari."

 Later years (1952–1988)

 In his later years Noguchi gained in prominence and acclaim, installing his large-scale works in many of the world's major cities.

 He was married to the ethnic-Japanese icon of Chinese song and cinema Yoshiko Yamaguchi, between 1952 and 1957.

 From 1959 to 1988, Noguchi was in a long-term friendship with Priscilla Morgan, a New York talent agent and art patron who strove to protect Noguchi's artistic legacy after his death.

 In 1955, he designed the sets and costumes for a controversial theatre production of King Lear starring John Gielgud.

 In 1962, he was elected to membership in the American Academy of Arts and Letters.

 In 1971, he was elected a fellow of the American Academy of Arts and Sciences.

 In 1986, he represented the United States at the Venice Biennale, showing a number of his Akari light sculptures.

 In 1987, he was awarded the National Medal of Arts.

 Isamu Noguchi died on December 30, 1988, at the age of 84 at New York University Medical Center of pneumonia.
 In its obituary for Noguchi, The New York Times called him "a versatile and prolific sculptor whose earthy stones and meditative gardens bridging East and West have become landmarks of 20th-century art".